Edward Littleton (died 1558): Landowner

 Littleton consolidated and enlarge his family's holdings of land, taking advantage wherever possible of the revolution in land ownership carried through by the Tudor dynasty – in particular the Dissolution of the monasteries and of the chantries, which changed many relationships and created many opportunities.
 He was frequently involved in litigation and other disputes in his pursuit of these ends.

 Pillaton itself, with the manor house, actually belonged to Burton Abbey, probably since about, when Wulfric Spot donated land in the area.
 Dissolution placed overlordship in the hands of the king, and Henry VIII gave it to Sir William Paget in 1546: it was to rest in the Paget family's hands for at least two centuries.
 However, the Littletons, as terre tenants, were secure in possession of Pillaton.
 When Edward Littleton died in 1558, the rent they paid to the overlord amounted to just 16 shillings, while the estate was valued at £15 3s.
 9d.

 Black Ladies Priory, Brewood, was one of the very small houses swept away in the first round of dissolutions in 1536.
 Littleton and Thomas Giffard both petitioned the King for the right to buy the site and property.
 Both apparently received his consent.
 Littleton won the support of Rowland Lee, the bishop of Coventry and Lichfield.
 The issue went to Thomas Cromwell who decided to sell to Giffard, who, after some negotiation, bought the site, mill and demesne lands, worth £7 9s.
 1d. a year, for £134 1s.
 8d.
-The competition for the priory does not seem to have affected relationship between Gifdfard and Littleton adversely.
-Haughmond Abbey in Shropshire was a much larger property, put on the market after the Second Dissolution Act of 1539.
+The competition for the priory does not seem to have affected relationship between Giffard and Littleton adversely.
+Haughmond Abbey in Shropshire was a much larger property, put on the market after the Suppression of Religious Houses Act 1539.
 Bishop Lee supported Littleton in his bid to buy the Abbey, and he acquired it in 1540.
 Two years later, he sold it, presumably at a profit, to Rowland Hill, a Shropshire-born businessman who was to become Lord Mayor of London seven years later.